jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-upload and download of FTP, he simplified things that would be otherwise unappealing to the common public: we interact through buttons, images, not simple through the console.
+upload and download of FTP, he simplified things that would be otherwise unappealing to the common public: we interact through buttons, images, not through the console.
 (The World Wide Web is using the HyperText
 Transfer Protocol (HTTP).
 When we say protocol, it's how data will be interpreted).